Inside: Learn how to prevent tearing during childbirth with these 9 tips!

 Ultimately when you listen to your body and give birth in a position that you feel comfortable in, your chances for an optimal delivery increase.

-Do squatting and Kegels together
+7. Do squatting and Kegels together

 There is A LOT of information that says pregnant women should do Kegel exercises all throughout their pregnancy.
 This is supposed to keep your pelvic floor muscles in good shape for delivery and during postpartum recovery.

 This advice says that your pelvic floor works in conjunction with other muscles of your body.
 So if you aren’t strengthening those muscles too, your pelvic floor is not going to be supported.
-(A weak pelvic floor can contribute to tearing).
+(A weak pelvic floor can contribute to tearing). (source)